 Think about your laundry workflow.
 What do you reach for every single time?
 That’s what should live on the easiest-to-reach shelves, typically between your waist and shoulder height.
 Place your everyday detergent, stain removers, and dryer sheets here.
 The higher shelves are perfect for backstock items like that bulk box of soap pods or seasonal items you don’t need often.
 The lowest shelf can hold heavier items like gallon jugs of vinegar or bleach.
 By organizing your cabinet with smart closet shelving, you create an ergonomic system that requires less bending and reaching for your most-used supplies, making the whole process feel smoother.

-Use Bins, Baskets, and Dividers
+Using Bins, Baskets, and Dividers to Tame Clutter

 Deep cabinets are fantastic for storage, but they can also become a black hole where smaller items disappear.
 This is where bins and baskets become your best friends.
 Use them to group similar items together: one for cleaning rags, one for specialty detergents, and another for miscellaneous tools like lint rollers and sewing kits.
 Clear containers are great because you can see what’s inside at a glance.
 For a cleaner look, you can use opaque baskets.
 This strategy helps consolidate all your supplies into one organized spot and makes it easy to pull out exactly what you need without causing an avalanche of other products.
 Using closet accessories like dividers can also help separate smaller items.

-Create a Labeling System That Sticks
+Creating a Labeling System That Works

 To complete your organization project, add labels.
 This simple step takes all the guesswork out of finding what you need, especially if you’re using opaque bins or have items stored on high shelves.
 A clear, consistent labeling system also makes it easier for other family members to find things and, more importantly, put them back where they belong.
 You don’t need anything fancy; a simple label maker or even some durable stick-on labels and a marker will do the trick.
 By clearly marking each bin for “Cleaning Cloths,” “Stain Treatments,” or “Pet Supplies,” you create a sustainable system that keeps your custom storage tidy long after your closet designer has finished the installation.